diffblue/gitlab/doc/development/code_review.md

 Verify that the merge request meets all [contribution acceptance criteria](contributing/merge_request_workflow.md#contribution-acceptance-criteria).

 Some merge requests may require domain experts to help with the specifics.
-Reviewers, if they are not a domain expert in the area can either:
+Reviewers, if they are not a domain expert in the area, can do any of the following:

-- Review the merge request, and loop in a domain expert for another review.
-This can either be another reviewer, or a maintainer.
+- Review the merge request and loop in a domain expert for another review.
+This expert can either be another reviewer or a maintainer.
 - Pass the review to another reviewer they deem more suitable.
 - If no domain experts are available, review on a best-effort basis.